Census Door Knocking In Some Areas To End Even Earlier Than Expected

 Facing lawsuits and mounting scrutiny for making last-minute changes that cut 2020 census counting a month short, the U.S. Census Bureau is now ending in-person counting in the San Diego area and some other parts of the country as early as Sept.
 18 — nearly two weeks before the expedited end date of Sept.
 30 that NPR first confirmed.

-"In some areas, nonresponse followup will finish earlier than September 30 - based on the rates of completion, self-response rates and the number of hours our available workforce can work," the bureau says in a statement to NPR.
+"In some areas, nonresponse followup will finish earlier than September 30 - based on the rates of completion, self-response rates and the number of hours our available workforce can work," the bureau said in a statement to NPR.

 The bureau's public information office has not responded to NPR's questions about which areas besides San Diego, the country's eighth-largest city, are ending in-person counting of unresponsive households before Sept.
 30. It is also unclear what criteria the bureau is using to determine when its door knockers, also known as enumerators, have "finished" their work in an area.

-Minnesota State Demographer Susan Brower tells NPR that she was informed by the director of the bureau's Chicago regional office that door knocking in Hennepin County, home of Minneapolis, may be complete within the next two weeks.
+Susan Brower, Minnesota's state demographer, told NPR that she was informed by the director of the bureau's Chicago regional office that door knocking in Hennepin County, home of Minneapolis, may be complete within the next two weeks.

 "It's not unusual for the door-knocking operation to end before the scheduled end date for the entire operation.
-That happens in every census," says Terri Ann Lowenthal, a former staff director of the House oversight subcommittee for the census who now consults on issues related to the national head count.
+That happens in every census," said Terri Ann Lowenthal, a former staff director of the House oversight subcommittee for the census who now consults on issues related to the national head count.
 "However, I remain quite concerned about the completeness of the data collection during this phase because there has been so much displacement of people and households due to the pandemic."

 Nationwide, households that have not yet participated in the constitutionally mandated head count of every person living in the U.S. can still self-respond online or over the phone through the end of this month, and the bureau has said it plans to process paper forms postmarked by then and received by Oct.
 7.

-Still, these latest changes to door knocking — a critical census operation that helps ensure that people of color, immigrants and other historically undercounted groups are not missed — are likely to further hinder public confidence in the accuracy of the once-a-decade count.
+Still, these latest changes to door knocking — a critical census operation that helps ensure that people of color, immigrants and other historically undercounted groups are not missed — are likely to hinder public confidence further in the accuracy of the once-a-decade count.

 Recent changes to the bureau's plans, coupled with wavering transparency from the agency, have sowed growing suspicions that the Trump administration is attempting to manipulate the numbers to benefit the Republican Party.